ngrodzitski/build-scripts/README.md

     -h, --help: Prints help
 ```

+Scripts named `gccNN.sh`/`clangN.sh` are shortcuts for common cases of build environment.

 Script prepares and executes shell commands to perform a build with given parameters.

 Example of commands executed for gcc93: